theEDdanny/WAF-Bypass-for-Beautiful-Soup/README.md

 (these values will be the keys in your dictionary)
 ![Independent clauses](https://user-images.githubusercontent.com/92893340/191376504-b2ca4ee5-8841-4fab-818e-7fa36d8ef514.JPG)

-the values in our dictionary are goin to be represented my the values following the each Colon in our request headers.
+the values in our dictionary will be represented by the values following each Colon in our request headers.

 ![Dictionary values](https://user-images.githubusercontent.com/92893340/191377863-dcaaed9b-6e3a-4597-952e-6ab5679287d8.JPG)